mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-vacuum.md

 We would like to monitor and evaluate if we can optimize the process.

+* Create a “mechanism” (I am thinking even a CI pipeline) to execute `VACUUM FREEZE` when the database is idle of the tables that are 80% or 90% of start the AUTOVACUUM WRAPAROUND.
-* Change the `autovacuum_freeze_max_age` and monitor the impact: `Increase autovacuum_freeze_max_age from 200000000 to 400000000`
+* Change the autovacuum_freeze_max_age and monitor the impact: `Increase autovacuum_freeze_max_age from 200000000 to 400000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 400000000 to 600000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 600000000 to 800000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 800000000 to 1000000000`
-* Change or monitoring to be more efficient
+* Change our monitoring to be more efficient
-* Create a "mechanism" to execute `VACUUM FREEZE` when the database is idle of the tables that are 80% or 90% of start the AUTOVACUUM WRAPAROUND.

-@alexander-sosna: In general it is recommended to not increase `autovacuum_freeze_max_age`, "If cleaning your house hurts and takes forever, do it more often, not less".
+@alexander-sosna: In general, it is recommended not to increase `autovacuum_freeze_max_age`, “If cleaning your house hurts and takes forever, do it more often, not less”.
 Regarding GitLab's workload from all around the world, it might be worth a try to shift the VACUUM load to a low load time window.
-Unfortunately this only occurs on weekends and freezing AUTOVACUUM would need to be delayed to this point.
-When in deed increasing `autovacuum_freeze_max_age` significant, we might want to have a supporting mechanism already in place.
+We should have short low load windows on a daily basis and longer ones on weekends.
+Most of the freezing VACUUM could to be scheduled during these times.
+Before approaching this we should have confidence in the fact that these windows are sufficient to finish all the work we will delay.
+We also need an understanding which `autovacuum_freeze_max_age` is needed as a reasonable upper limit.
+The mechanism to reliably orchestrate VACUUM should be in place before any significant increase of `autovacuum_freeze_max_age`, I will move this point up the list.

 ### Major upgrade to PostgreSQL 13